Ysoroko/Cub3D/README.md

 ![](images/record.gif)

-### The project covers:
+### The project implements:

 - The parsing of a map file
 - The use of a basic graphic library
-- Coding a program which allows us to save a screen shot of the image on screen in a "bmp" format
+- A functionality which allows us to save a screen shot of the image on screen in a "bmp" format
 - The raycasting physics engine allowing us to see 2D calculations as a 3D world around us
 - A HUD containing a minimap
 - Healthbar and traps